Biology MS/PhD Program Faculty

 Frasch has developed new assays to examine the rotation of single molecules of molecular motor proteins under a microscope.

-Garcia-Pichel is the dean of natural sciences for the College of Liberal Arts and Sciences.
+Garcia-Pichel is the Director of the Center for Applied and Fundamental Microbiomics.
 He studies the roles, adaptations and impacts of microbes in natural environments, from desert soils to shallow marine waters.

 Gaxiola studies the physiological mechanisms by which plants regulate root activity and nutrient uptake.
 His work may be used to engineer crops that could help secure future food supplies.